The Library's Collections

 - International Reading Association.
 Lee Bennett Hopkins Promising Poet Award

-A small collection of models, games and kits for teacher education is shelved in the Curriculum Collection, located on the east end of the second floor.
-This collection has regular loan period.
+A small collection of models, games, kits and manipulatives for teacher education is shelved in the Curriculum Collection, located on the east end of the second floor.
+This collection has regular loan periods.

 PreK-12 TEXTBOOK COLLECTION

-This collection of standardized tests and other classroom measurement instruments is available to students or area teachers for purposes of evaluating of the assessment instrument.
+This collection of standardized tests and other classroom measurement instruments is available to students or area teachers for purposes of evaluation of the assessment instrument.
 The Tests Collection is shelved in the Curriculum Collection which is located on the east end of the second floor.
-Tests may be checked out from the Circulation Desk for a two-week period.
+Tests may be checked out at the Circulation Desk for 28 days.

 CURRICULUM GUIDE COLLECTION